Genboot123/uuid256/packages/examples/edge/README.md

 - Uses ethers.js v6 (compatible with Cloudflare Workers)
 - Connects to Base Sepolia testnet
 - Requires a private key with testnet ETH
-- Environment variables are loaded from `.dev.vars` for local development
+- Environment variables are loaded from `.env` for local development